JankMajesty/VDT_CBtest/pages/about.md

 ## About the Collection

-The Vicksburg Daily Times was a newspaper published in Vicksburg, Mississippi during the Reconstruction Era following the American Civil War.
-This digital collection provides access to newspaper pages from the 1860s, documenting a pivotal period in American and Mississippi history.
+The Vicksburg Daily Times Digital Library showcases digitized newspaper issues covering news primarily impacting Mississippi and the broader South in the year 1867.
+These papers contain important information revealing Southern attitudes toward African American suffrage, the Reconstruction Act and ensuing military occupation of the South, as well as the Lost Cause mythology embraced by many Southerners.

 ### Source Materials

-These digitized newspaper images are courtesy of the Briscoe American History Center at the University of Texas at Austin.
-The Briscoe Center is home to extensive collections documenting Texas and U.S. history, including significant holdings of historical newspapers and publications.
+The Vicksburg Daily Times came to the [Dolph Briscoe American Center for American History](https://briscoecenter.org/) through the acquisition of the [Natchez Trace Collection](https://briscoecenter.org/collections/american-south/).
+The collection was initially funded by wealthy Confederate veteran George W. Littlefield, who incidentally was an adherent to the Southern Lost Cause mentality expressed in this library’s materials.
+The original purpose of the collection – which was to effectively whitewash Southern history – has significantly changed since its inception.
+This digital library aims to honestly reckon with the violent legacy of Mississippi through its interpretation of the collection, motivated by a desire to assist humanities researchers analyzing the postwar South.

 ### Historical Context